phorton1/base-apps-artisan/docs/redesign3.md

 - Infinite combinations.
 Lots of other phones could be tried.
 - I can only imagine how this is going to get back on the Car Stereo in the Android version.

+## Tracklist and Queue (finally)

+The Queue can have Tracks and Playlists in them.

+As far as the Queue is concerned, Playlists end when the last track ends and the Playlist track_indexs transits from num_tracks 1.

+Queues are persistent per Renderer, with support in Perl, like the current Playlists.
+Like a Playlist, they have num_tracks, current track_index and track_id, a shuffle mode, and a version number.

+Likewise, Queues are considered to end when the last item in the ends.
+And like Playlists, the Queue doesn't just go away.
+It can be played again, or re-entered via the UI (scroll and single click).

+Looping is a characteristic of the Renderer, on the current Queue item.

+In some ways, within the Queue, a Playlist is treated like any other track.
+It is kept intact, as a single item, if the Queue is sorted.
+However,

+it shows in the UI as Line Header and can be expanded to show its tracks.

+In Explorer a double click still plays that track immediately, putting the Queue in a 'pending' state.
+Explorer Tracks can be multiply selected and right-click "Played" by inserting in the Queue at the current position, adjusting all following position and idx members, pre-empting whatever happens to be playing.
+They can be right-click 'Added' to the queue at the end.

+In Explorer a single branch of the Tree can likewise be converted to Tracks and Played or Added to the queue.

+There needs to be a Clear Queue command.

+**Temptation** There is a huge temptation to add a "Save as Playlist" command, but then you have the problem of mulitiply nested Playlists, a Tree structure, to contend with.
+Likewise, it would be tempting to 'Add' a Playlist to a Queue in Terms of it's basic tracks, to modify it and re-save it.
+This goes to the old notion of 'stations' - playlists that keep indexes for long term play, verusus simple playlists which are a few tracks, and is to be considered later.

+A Renderer works by playing tracks as it now does for Playlists.
+The Renderer, per-se, no longer keeps a Playlist member.

+There is no more UI for accessing a track by index.
+The visible Queue is scrolled and the item selected with a single click.

+The Queue is rebuilt when a Playlist in it is sorted.
+Notifying the UI is a bit of a challenge.

+## Implementation

+The Queue will be implemented in terms of the current Playlist, and will largey supplant it.

+A the pl_track database record expanded to include library_uuid and pl_version members allows the Queue to identify that the id is a playlist_id, and obtain the Playlist and it's tracks from the library.
+A second queue_version lets the queue know if the playlist has changed and needs to be updated.

+The Playlist record itself is also expanded to keep track of the number of virtual tracks, and the virtual track index, so that it can manage advances and seeks differently.
+The Queue itself 'ends' when the track_index > num_tracks.

+Right clicking on a Playlist button in the Home Menu or the Header in the Queue will bring up the UI for Sorting a Playlist (and sliding/spinning/typing the track_index).
+In the Queue the track_index/num_tracks should show, and there *may* be Sort buttons, slider, etc.

+## First steps, Context Menus

 // End of redesign3.md